 27 Jan.
 1864: Ridley & Sons ship 6,100 quintals of codfish on board the Spanish brig Amelia, one of the largest cargoes ever shipped from Harbour Grace.

 27 Jan.
 1877: Samuel Gordon, owner of Gordon Lodge, dies.

 28 Jan.
 1697: D’Iberville burns Harbour Grace; there were fourteen families there, with many cattle in their barns.
+Father Baudoin, who accompanied D’Iberville on his raids, notes that “a settler died here three years ago who had been born in the place.
+His age was 83 years.”
 More info: Father Baudoin’s War by Allan T. Williams.

 28 Jan.
 1905: Fourth Methodist church opened and dedicated by Rev. James Pincock.

 29 Jan.
 1857: Meeting at Temperance Hall to petition House of Assembly to erect a lighthouse on “Baccaloo” (presumably Baccalieu Island).